Charles H. Ingraham Cottage: Description and history

 The Ingraham House is located in southernmost Phippsburg, sandwiched on a rural parcel between a wooded section of northern Popham Beach State Park and Fort Baldwin Memorial Park.
 It is a 2 1/2-story wood-frame structure, with a gabled roof extending over the top 1 1/2 stories, and extending over a front porch featured a fieldstone skirt and posts.
 The roofline is punctured by a variety of dormers, in different sizes and roof treatments.
 The interior retains original high-quality woodwork and leaded windows, with bedroom fireplaces featuring unique custom tilework in a vaguely Moorish theme.
 Its main entrance and staircase are stylistically reminiscent of interior designs of H.H.
 Richardson.

 The house was built in 1897 for Charles H. Ingraham, a banker from Providence, Rhode Island.
 Designed by Providence architect Howard K. Hilton, who was best known for his work in Rhode Island and Massachusetts, it is the only known design of his in Maine.
 Ingraham had apparently harbored hopes that a fashionable summer colony would develop around his property and an adjacent hotel (now demolished).
+However, in 1905 the US Army began construction of Fort Baldwin, a new coastal defense fort to protect Portland, Maine.
+When the gun batteries positioned less than 700 feet away were fired, the concussion caused thousands of dollars' worth of damage to the property.

 Since 1996 it has been operated as a bed and breakfast inn.